 You can find grey OA repositories of published material on Academic Social Network sites in which you need membership to access such as ResearchGate and Academia.edu.
 The legality of such sites is regularly questioned (see Piwowar et al., 2018 for more details).
 There has been legal action with thousands of members being issues with take-down notices.

-The Article Processing Charge, or APC as it’s commonly referred to, is the way in which Gold OA journals pay for their services.
-This is probably one of the most important numbers to look at when considering whether or not to submit your manuscript to Gold OA journals.
-There are some Gold OA journals that charge very small APCs, literally what it costs them to typeset and host the VoR.
-But these are not the norm.
+The Article Processing Charge, or APC as it’s commonly referred to, is the way in which Gold OA journals, or Hybrid OA, pay for their services.
+The Article Processing Charge is the subject of another chapter in Part III.
+The APC is probably one of the most important numbers to look at when considering whether or not to submit your manuscript to a Gold OA journal.
+There are some Gold OA journals that charge very small APCs, what it costs them to typeset and host the VoR (see Part III for a detailed breakdown of what the APC pays for).
+But these are not the norm, and they might not provide all the services you need (such as indexing or DOI) included.
 You will need to read later in the book to find out what publishers do with the money you give them, and why having you believe in their metrics helps them take more cash from you and your institution.

 Whichever route you decide to go for your manuscript, please do not place your data with the publisher.
 There are some examples where publishers choose to place both data and supplementary information deposited with them behind a paywall, even if the article is available Open Access.
 We also need to ask whether the publisher has the long term vision to curate data, especially when the expense associated with this will rise over time as datasets accumulate behind their paywall.
 Elsewhere in this book you will find some suggestions about what to do with your data to make it available for all.